‘The Walking Dead’ Season 10: Details Emerge Regarding Michonne’s Departure

 SPOILER ALERT: This article discusses AMC’s The Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 For a long time now, fans of AMC’s The Walking Dead have known that fan-favorite Michonne (Danai Gurira) will be departing the hit zombie series at some point in the upcoming tenth season.
-As previously reported by The Inquisitr, the reason for Michonne departure is due to the fact that the actress who plays her is now heavily involved with the movies set in the Marvel universe, thanks to her role as Okoye.
+As previously reported by The Inquisitr, the reason for Michonne’s departure is due to the fact that the actress who plays her is now heavily involved with the movies set in the Marvel universe, thanks to her role as Okoye.

 What fans really want to know, though, is how Michonne will exit The Walking Dead.
 As yet, there is no news on whether the character will die or if Michonne will exit much in the way that her onscreen boyfriend Rick Grimes (Andrew Lincoln) did.
 If the second option is the case, it would then offer her character up to return or, at the very least, to appear in the Walking Dead movies currently in development.

-Recently, The Walking Dead‘s new showrunner, Angela Kang offered some insight regarding Michonne’s departure in Season 10.
+Recently, The Walking Dead‘s new showrunner, Angela Kang, offered some insight regarding Michonne’s departure in Season 10.

 “There are some things of major importance that we will learn, which have massive consequences,” Kang told TVLine.